loda-lang/loda-programs/programs/oeis/list0.md

 * [A018910](http://oeis.org/A018910) ([L10 program](A018910.asm)): Pisot sequence L(4,5).
 * [A018918](http://oeis.org/A018918) ([L14 program](A018918.asm)): Define the generalized Pisot sequence T(a(0),a(1)) by: a(n+2) is the greatest integer such that a(n+2)/a(n+1) < a(n+1)/a(n).
 This is T(3,6).
 * [A019274](http://oeis.org/A019274) ([L07 program](A019274.asm)): Number of recursive calls needed to compute the n-th Fibonacci number F(n), starting with F(1) = F(2) = 1.
+* [A019298](http://oeis.org/A019298) ([L28 program](A019298.asm)): Number of balls in pyramid with base either a regular hexagon or a hexagon with alternate sides differing by 1 (balls in hexagonal pyramid of height n taken from hexagonal close-packing).
 * [A019303](http://oeis.org/A019303) ([L07 program](A019303.asm)): "Pascal sweep" for k=2: draw a horizontal line through the 1 at C(k,0) in Pascal's triangle; rotate this line and record the sum of the numbers on it (excluding the initial 1).
 * [A019425](http://oeis.org/A019425) ([L06 program](A019425.asm)): Continued fraction for tan(1/2).
 * [A019426](http://oeis.org/A019426) ([L19 program](A019426.asm)): Continued fraction for tan(1/3).